vsntll/Project-Compression/README.md

 # Project Compression

-A comparative analysis pipeline for classical image compression techniques: **Wavelet Transforms** vs. **Fractal Encoding**.
+A high-performance analysis pipeline for comparing classical image compression techniques: **Wavelet Transforms** vs. **CUDA-Accelerated Fractal Encoding**.

-This project benchmarks compression performance across standard image datasets, outputs reconstructed images, and generates comprehensive metrics (PSNR, SSIM, bitrate) for quantitative comparison.
+This project benchmarks compression performance across standard image datasets, with a highly optimized fractal encoding implementation that leverages both CPU and GPU workers in parallel.
+It outputs reconstructed images and generates comprehensive metrics (PSNR, SSIM, bitrate) for quantitative comparison.

 ## Overview

 Image compression is fundamental to digital media, balancing quality and file size.
 This project implements and compares two classical compression approaches:

 - **Wavelet-based compression**: Multi-resolution decomposition with quantization
-- **Fractal compression**: Self-similarity-based encoding using domain-range block matching
+- **Fractal compression**: Self-similarity-based encoding using iterative block matching, now heavily accelerated with a hybrid CPU/GPU parallel pipeline.

 The pipeline processes images from multiple datasets, applies both compression methods, reconstructs the images, and exports detailed performance metrics for analysis.